 Stage 1: Negotiation of the unique outcome

-A: Does the Talk-Back voice appear in all of your classes?
-Or are there any classes that it is less likely to show up?
+Angel: Does the Talk-back Voice appear in all of your classes?
+Or are there any classes where it is less likely to show up?

 Mark: It never shows up in my geography class.